 We strive for balanced wines with emphasis on nuance rather than power.
 Alcohol levels, tannin presence, oak finish: all are moderate and balanced.
 Our goal is that the wines reveal their innate quality without an overlay of intrusive winemaking technique.

 Our goal is that our wines retain an authenticity that reflects where and how we grow them.
 The standard variables of terroir are soils and climate and how those interact with the different grape varietals.
 As we eased ourselves into the Organic world we came to appreciate the nuances of the microbiological world we work in as well.
 Soil microbial life has a lot to do with the flavor and health of the things we grow, and by our minimalist approach to farming we protect those organisms and ensure their impact.
 The same applies in the wine cellar.
 The less we do to the grapes on their journey to becoming wine, the more true to its inherent nature will be the wine.
 So we add no commercial yeast and no bacterial inoculums to drive the fermentations.
-It all happens naturally with organisms that are present in our vineyard.
+It all happens naturally with organisms that are present in our vineyard and cellar.
 We think of our wines as an expression of our community of living things: soil organisms feeding the vines, grapes gathering the energy of their environment, wild yeasts and bacteria orchestrating a distinctive and unique symphony of flavor.
 That’s our take on terroir.